Take our Zero Waste Challenge with our 31 top tips for going green

-Unfortunately, the majority of weekly shop items are still covered in plastic, but when it comes to fresh produce there’s usually the option to buy it loose, or some shops and supermarkets are now offering paper bags instead, so try to avoid anything plastic-wrapped if possible.
+Unfortunately, the majority of weekly shop items are still covered in plastic for the time being, but when it comes to fresh produce there’s usually the option to buy it loose, so try to avoid anything plastic-wrapped if possible.

 - Buy loose fruit and veg when possible - take your own produce bags to put them in if you’re worried about bruising